monocongo/climate_indices/README.md

    documented code that is faithful to the relevant literature and which produces scientifically verifiable results
--  to provide a central, open location for participation and collaboration among researchers, developers, and users of climate indices
+-  to provide a central, open location for participation and collaboration for researchers, developers, and users of climate indices
 -  to facilitate standardization and consensus on best-of-breed climate index algorithms and corresponding compliant implementations in Python
 -  to provide transparency into the operational code used for climate